In this article:

 Degree programs in accounting prepare students for the work of gathering, recording, analyzing, interpreting, evaluating, and communicating financial information.
 This includes examining accounting records, reconciling accounts, preparing financial reports, and completing tax returns.
-The typical curriculum includes classes in mathematics, business management, business communication, business research, finance, and economics.
+The typical curriculum includes classes in mathematics, business management, business communication, finance, and economics.

 These are some of the core accounting courses: